szczyglis-dev/symfony-deep-config/README.md

 $ bin/console doctrine:migrations:migrate
 ```

-Important: when including service into your project remember than you must specify two arguments in your `config/services.yaml`
+**Important:** remember than you must specify these two arguments in your `config/services.yaml` when including service into your project:

 ```
 services: